fx-fusion/vscode-sftp-wiki/Config.md

 boolean - delete when file removed

 ### remoteTimeOffsetInHours
-number - The number of hours difference between the local machine and remote/server(remote minus local).
+number - The number of hours difference between the local machine and remote/server. (remote minus local)

 #### Default